 Direct Solar Water Splitting Processes

 Direct solar water splitting, or photolytic, processes use light energy to split water into hydrogen and oxygen.
-These processes are currently in the very early stages of research but offer long-term potential for sustainable hydrogen production with low environmental impact.
+These processes are currently in various early stages of research but offer long-term potential for sustainable hydrogen production with low environmental impact.
 Learn more about the following solar water splitting processes:

 Microbes such as bacteria and microalgae can produce hydrogen through biological reactions, using sunlight or organic matter.
-These technology pathways are at an early stage of research, but in the long term have the potential for sustainable, low-carbon hydrogen production.
+These technology pathways are in the research and development stage, with pilot demonstrations occurring, but in the long term have the potential for sustainable, low-carbon hydrogen production.
 Learn more about the following biological processes: